 Before we show you how to create a conversion funnel with Divi, we need to tell you what the conversion funnel represents and what the funnel’s main goals are.

 A conversion funnel is a way to visualize the path that turns website visitors into paying customers.

 As simple as that!
-These visitors can arrive on your online store through a variety of methods such as SEO, content marketing, social media, paid ads, and even cold email outreach.
+These visitors can arrive at your online store through various methods such as SEO, content marketing, social media, paid ads, and even cold email outreach.

 If you can understand and analyze the conversion funnel process, then you can take appropriate action to improve its flow.